Happy Holidays From The Valkenburgs – And Our Year In Review!

 Stanley Owen Jones in buried in the Canadian War Cemetery in The Netherlands.
 (Photo courtesy of Canadian Virtual War Memorial)

 Thank you to Michelle Eakman for providing a photo.
 If you have a story to tell, please let Pieter know.
-Email him at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+Email him at memorialtrail@gmail.com, or comment on the blog.

 …Want to follow our research?….